HushmKun/Artec/README.md

-# PyBoiler
+# Artec

-PyBoiler is a simple python 3 script to create a project template in a given directory.
+Artec is a simple python 3 script to create a project template in a given directory.<br>
+_It's a maintained version of PyBoiler_

 ## Installation